-What is public disclosure?
+What is a public disclosure?

 Any disclosure to the general public through publication, e-mail, published grant proposals, poster presentations, oral presentations at conferences, at the University, to companies, web pages, offer for sale and demonstrations constitute public disclosure.
 It is recommended that a legal mechanism for protection be implemented before any disclosure.
 There are several mechanisms that can be implemented without any significant delay in publication.

-What is enabling part of the information?
+What is the enabling part of the information?

-Any information related to the design, data, drawings, concepts, materials, or any other critical information that describes how an invention is constructed or it functions.
+Any information related to the design, data, drawings, concepts, materials, or any other critical information that describes how an invention is constructed or how it functions.

 How does the patent disclosure impact the patent rights?

 Any public disclosure will bar the inventor from any patent rights in most of the countries.
 In the U.S. there is one year grace period; however, it is highly discouraged.

 What is a confidential disclosure?